dylngg/weekly-programs/README.md

   - Need Trump Ipsum text?
 Me neither.
 Here it is anyways!
 The program generates trump ipsum based on his tweets.
   - Usage *trump_ipsum.py -p NUM OF PARAGRAPHS*

+* Week 23 (1/16/17)
+  - An totally new program based off of my biggest files program (week02).
+It's more efficent and doesn't look like garbage.
+  - Usage *top_files.py -d DIRECTORY -f NUMBER OF FILES*

 ## Side Note
 * Just as a side note, I am a inexperienced programmer who is trying to learn Python, so if you have any suggestions on how to make a weekly program better or more efficent, you can help me by creating a pull request with the improved program in the 'improvements' branch.
 Make sure that you thoroughly comment and explain how everything works :).
 I'd love to use these programs to learn how I can improve and learn more about programming.
 Thanks!